 - If you are capable of opening the QB company file from this machine, then check the QB company file.

 - If you are unable to do so, then proceed with step B.

-- In case, you are getting instruction from the QuickBooks to rebuild the QB company file, then you suppose to do so.
+- In case, you are getting instructions from QuickBooks to rebuild the QB company file, then go ahead and do it.

 - Note: In case, QuickBooks Desktop application identifies no issues/problems with the QB company file, and the error or issue persists, then you should proceed with Step B.

 - Copy the QB file to other location.

 - Open/access the folder that stores/contain the QB company file.

 - Perform right-click on the ‘filename’ & then choose the “Copy” tab.

 - Perform right-click on the empty area on the desktop screen & choose the “Paste” option.

 - Turn-on the QuickBooks Desktop application & then, open the QB company file on the desktop.